 How Does QSFP 100G PSM4 Work?

-The QSFP 100G PSM4 converts parallel electrical input signals into parallel optical signals by the Layser Array and then transmitted in parallel on the MTP/MPO single mode ribbon fiber.
+The QSFP 100G PSM4 converts parallel electrical input signals into parallel optical signals by the Layser Array and then transmits them in parallel on the MTP/MPO single-mode ribbon fiber.
 Upon reaching the receiving termination, the PIN array converts the parallel optical signals into parallel electrical signals.
 The QSFP28 PSM4 module works in much the same way as the QSFP28 SR4 optical transceiver.
-The difference is that the former operates on single mode fiber while the latter operates on OM3/OM4 multimode fiber.
+The difference is that the former operates on single-mode fiber while the latter operates on OM3/OM4 multimode fiber.

 Figure 1: QSFP 100G PSM4 Module Working Principle